November 2026 at Disney World: Crowd Calendar & Info

 On Mickey’s Very Merry Christmas Party nights, Magic Kingdom closes to regular ticket holders at 6 pm.
 Consequently, the park is less busy during the day time hours on dates when MVMCP is held, and more busy on non-party days.
 This might seem counter-intuitive, but it’s because the party is separately-ticketed.

-Last year, Magic Kingdom crowd levels were 8/10 to 10/10 most non-party days in October and November, whereas crowd levels were 3/10 to 4/10 on party days.
-That amounts to an average wait time differential of about 15-20 minutes per ride, which adds up over the course of the day to the point that you can accomplish more in the party-shortened days when Magic Kingdom closes at 6 pm.
+Last year, Magic Kingdom crowd levels were 7/10 to 9/10 most non-party days in November and December, whereas crowd levels were 1/10 to 3/10 on most party days.
+That amounts to an average wait time differential of 10-15 minutes per ride, which adds up over the course of the day to the point that you can accomplish more in the party-shortened days when Magic Kingdom closes at 6 pm.

 Instead, we’ve explained the how and why of November crowd flow so that you can plan accordingly.
 While you’ll still encounter congestion and long waits, by zigging when others zag, you should have a pretty pleasant visit in November.
 This strategic park hopping advice is more practical than a numerical crowd calendar.